Enjoy a self-guided bald eagle adventure at Guntersville Lake

 Winter is the prime time at Guntersville Lake for spotting the popular birds.
-With or without the annual event at the state park, you and I can learn a little about bald eagles on our own.
 Keep reading for a detailed self-guided field trip idea that includes information about some of the best public areas to watch for them.

 There are two easy to get to places in the city of Guntersville where you are almost certain to see eagles as they perch or emerge from their nests.
-Based on my personal bald eagle sightings or 2020 and 2021, there are also a half dozen places where I’ll visit most often to watch for eagles during the winter of 2021-2022.
+Based on my personal bald eagle sightings between 2020 and 2022, there are also a half dozen places where I’ll visit most often to watch for eagles during the winter of 2022-2023.

 Download in PDF format.